xtreamsrl/xtream-ai-assignment-intern/README.md

 Next up, Pear Inc needs a crystal ball to foresee who will staty with them.
 **Develop a model that predicts employee churn**, complete with churn probabilities to help Gabriele take timely action.
 Remember, Gabriele's no fan of black-box machines, and Fabio's looking for proof that your model's magic works.

-#### Challenge 3

-Your model's a hit, but why does it work wonders?
-Time to add some transparency to your tech.
-**Make your model interpretable**, showcasing the key features and how each prediction is made.
-Your audience: both Gabriele and Fabio, so balance simplicity with sophistication.

-#### Challenge 4

-Now, let's get your model production-ready.
-**Build an end-to-end pipeline for training your model with new data sets.**
-Assume the data structure stays the same, and keep your code clean and classy to impress Fabio, a clean code lover.

-#### Challenge 5

-Bravo!
-Pear Inc loves your work, and now it's showtime for your model in their web app.
-**Develop a REST API** to expose your model's predictions.
-This time, it's all about Fabio - ensure your code is clean, structured, and ready for evolution.

 So, ready to tackle Pear Inc's perplexing problem and turn the tide on talent turnover?
 Let's get cracking! 🍐💼🔍